HenriArno/HenriArno.github.io/_pages/about.md

   - /about.html
 ---

 I am an interdisciplinary PhD candidate at Ghent University, part of the [Text-to-Knowledge](https://ugentt2k.github.io/) research group, working on data-driven decision support.
-My ongoing research, funded by the Research Foundation Flanders (FWO), involves estimating heterogeneous treatment effects from structured (tabular) and unstructured (textual) data.
+My ongoing research, funded by the Research Foundation Flanders, involves estimating heterogeneous treatment effects from structured (tabular) and unstructured (textual) data.
 You can find my most recent paper on this topic [here](https://arxiv.org/abs/2409.15503).
 If you share similar research interests, feel free to reach out!

 Background
 ======